usaid-cs/yesterday-i-learned/random.md

 1. "haha yes" originated from a [poorly edited hedgehog](http://knowyourmeme.com/photos/1170001-animals).
 1. `Ctrl+0` in Excel hides the column. `Ctrl+9` hides the row. `Alt+Enter` replaces the last selected cell with a sum of the other cells.
 None of those work in Google Sheets.
 1. The [camel's nose](https://en.wikipedia.org/wiki/Camel%27s_nose) is the same as the [slippery slope](https://en.wikipedia.org/wiki/Slippery_slope).
 Both involve a chain of conditionals that end up doing worse than the starting argument.
-1. Bruce Peninsula has your best bet in [seeing stars at night](http://darksitefinder.com/maps/world.html) nearby.
 1. People from 1999 have long predicted [the loss of personal privacy from mobile devices](https://www.reddit.com/r/geek/comments/87zwkg/is_that_a_pita_in_your_pocket_a_look_at_ideas_for/).
 1. A stone (weight) is exactly 14 pounds.
 1. The Life of Brian was considered [a blatant attack on Christianity](https://www.youtube.com/watch?v=hdU_6jUQI9s) when it was released.
 Now no one really cares.
 [Graham Chapman](https://en.wikipedia.org/wiki/Graham_Chapman), a gay boy at the time, was selected to play Brian.
 He was however an alcoholic, drank two bottles of gin a day, and died of tonsil cancer.